-What is a reflux test?
+What is reflux testing?

 This test is often performed in combination with oesophageal manometry.

-How is a reflux test done?
+How is reflux testing done?

 Your physiologist will explain how the recorder works and will tell you what buttons you need to press and when.
 You will need to press buttons when you experience symptoms, when you have anything to eat or drink, and when you are lying down in order to get a fully comprehensive result from your reflux diagnosis test.